django/deps/draft/email-providers.md

   * `EMAIL_USE_SSL`
   * `EMAIL_USE_TLS`

 They should be replaced with OPTIONS entries in the appropriate `EMAIL_PROVIDERS` alias.
-(See [*django-upgrade recommendations*](#django-upgrade-recommendations) later.)
+(See [*django-upgrade recommendations*](#django-upgrade-recommendations).)

 During the deprecation period:

 * Defining any of these deprecated settings (but not `EMAIL_PROVIDERS`) issues deprecation warnings when the settings module is initialized.

 * Defining both `EMAIL_PROVIDERS` and any deprecated setting **is not supported** and raises an `ImproperlyConfigured` error preventing startup.
   This avoids ambiguities and conflicts between the two mechanisms.

   Projects using multiple email backends **cannot switch** to `EMAIL_PROVIDERS` until *all* backends used have been updated to support providers-based initialization.
 For example, a project using django-celery-email to wrap Django's SMTP EmailBackend cannot upgrade its settings to use `EMAIL_PROVIDERS` until django-celery-email supports `EMAIL_PROVIDERS` (even though Django's SMTP EmailBackend is provider-ready).

 * When "deprecated settings" are in use, attempting to read *any* deprecated email setting (whether or not defined in settings.py) issues a deprecation warning and returns the setting value.
 This ensures warnings for third-party code that accesses deprecated settings, even if they aren't specifically defined in settings.py.
 (These warnings are suppressed during certain operations described later.)

   During the deprecation period, all deprecated email settings retain their default values from earlier releases (in Django's global_settings defaults).

-* With "updated settings," reading any deprecated settings **becomes a hard error**, not just a warning.
-Attempting to access any deprecated setting raises an `AttributeError` explaining the setting is not available when `EMAIL_PROVIDERS` is defined.
-(After the deprecation period, this becomes Django's usual `AttributeError: 'Settings' object has no attribute…`.)

-  Using a hard error prevents ambiguous mixed settings scenarios in code that borrows Django's email settings (such as third-party mail packages).
+* When "updated settings" are defined, Django behaves as though the deprecated email settings do not exist, ignoring their global_settings defaults.
+This is meant to prevent ambiguous mixed settings scenarios in code that borrows Django's email settings (such as third-party mail packages).

-* If neither `EMAIL_BACKEND` nor `EMAIL_PROVIDERS` is defined in settings.py
+  With `EMAIL_PROVIDERS` defined, reading any deprecated settings **becomes an `AttributeError`** with a message that the setting is not available when `EMAIL_PROVIDERS` is defined—not just a deprecation warning.
+(An `AttributeError` is required for correctly handling `hasattr(settings, ...)`.
+  After the deprecation period, this becomes Python's usual `AttributeError:
+  'Settings' object has no attribute…`.)

+  Similarly, with `EMAIL_PROVIDERS` defined, the deprecated email settings are omitted from `dir(settings)`.

+  This behavior may impact newly created projects (which define `EMAIL_PROVIDERS`) if they try to use third-party packages still using the deprecated settings.
+Django's release notes or migration docs should specifically cover this situation and suggest replacing `EMAIL_PROVIDERS` with deprecated settings until upgraded dependencies are available.

-  (so either "deprecated settings" or "default settings" using `EMAIL_BACKEND` from the global settings defaults), the settings module issues a warning that the default email provider will change from SMTP to none after the deprecation period.
+* When "default settings" are in use (no specific email configuration in settings.py), the settings module issues a warning that the default email provider will change from SMTP to none after the deprecation period.
   Something like (exact wording TBD), "Django 7.0 will not have a default email provider.
 Define EMAIL_PROVIDERS in settings.py to continue using the SMTP EmailBackend."

-  (If `EMAIL_BACKEND` *is* defined in settings.py, the settings module instead warns that setting is deprecated, per the first rule in this section.)
+  (If `EMAIL_BACKEND` or any other deprecated setting *is* defined in settings.py, the settings module instead warns that setting is deprecated, per the first rule in this section.)

 [email-related settings]: https://docs.djangoproject.com/en/6.0/ref/settings/#email

 #### Unchanged settings

 Implementation of this feature does not affect any of these other [email-related settings], because they are not used for constructing EmailBackend instances:

 * Settings for construction and serialization of EmailMessage objects
   * `DEFAULT_FROM_EMAIL`
   * `EMAIL_USE_LOCALTIME`
   * (A separate, future ticket might move these into `EMAIL_PROVIDERS`: see [*Provider-specific message defaults*](#future-provider-specific-message-defaults).)
 * Settings used by `mail_admins()` and `mail_managers()`
   * `ADMINS`